hes-e39/lecture-4/README.md

 - Mapped types
 - Template literal types

-TypeScript & React
+TypeScript & React & TailwindCSS - Chessboard example
-- `.tsx` extension and enabling
-- Component prop interfaces

-Styling
-- Flexbox
-- TailwindCSS

 ## Narrowing

 More techniques to help with type narrowing

 ### Type Predicates

 Sometimes you want more direct control over how types change throughout your code.
 To define a user-defined type guard, we simply need to define a function whose return type is a type predicate: